-And we also hope older kids and parents will spend a little time with the online religious ministries directory found here.
+It’s not an official part of the lesson, but if you’re interested in learning more about a specific religious order, you may want to spend a little time with the online religious ministries directory found here.
 It’s a great search engine helping you sort through hundreds of religious orders throughout the country.
 From there, you can go to their sites, request information, and lots more.

 Keep in mind that our older saint/younger saint recommendations are merely guidelines to help simplify your life a bit, parents.
 There are many, many exceptions based on your children’s interest, attention span, skill level, and the time you have to devote to any particular lesson.